-The Consumer Financial Protection Bureau's final arbitration rule restored our right to band together for our day in court for bank accounts, credit cards, prepaid cards, payday loans, federal student loans, and other financial products.
-When financial companies commit widespread wrongdoing, we now have the right to join together before a judge who can hold the bad actor fully accountable instead of being forced to bring an individual case before a private arbitrator.
-NCLC supports the CFPB final rule.
-For more materials on coalition efforts to defend the CFPB rule, visit Fair Arbitration Now.
+The Consumer Financial Protection Bureau’s arbitration rule aimed to restore our right to band together for our day in court for bank accounts, credit cards, prepaid cards, payday loans, federal student loans, and other financial products.
+When financial companies commit widespread wrongdoing, consumers would have the right to join together before a judge who can hold the bad actor fully accountable instead of being forced to bring an individual case before a private arbitrator.
+NCLC supported the CFPB arbitration rule but it was ultimately repealed by the Senate under the Congressional Review Act.
+For more information and materials visit Fair Arbitration Now.

 Policy Briefs, Reports and Press Releases

 - Press Statement re: Senate Votes to Repeal Americans’ Day in Court; Gives Wall Street a Huge Win, Oct.
 25, 2017

 - Issue Brief: Servicemembers, Veterans, and Forced Arbitration: How the New Consumer Protection Financial Bureau Rule Enhances the Military Lending Act, Sept.
 2017